-Mandatory reconsideration If you think the amount of tax credits you were awarded was wrong, you can ask us to look at the decision again.
+Mandatory If you think the amount of tax credits is wrong, you can ask us to reconsideration look at the decision again.
 This is called mandatory reconsideration and you must normally contact us within 30 days of the date shown on your decision notice.
-You can also ask us to look at any penalty we have imposed in connection with your tax credits claim or if we decided to charge interest on your overpayment.

-When we have looked at the decision again we will send you a Mandatory Reconsideration Notice explaining what we have done.
-This will include all the information you need to appeal to HM Courts and Tribunals Service in England, Scotland and Wales or The Appeals Service in Northern Ireland, if you are still unhappy with our decision.

-Appeals to the Tribunals or Appeals Service must be made in writing and within 30 days of the date of the Mandatory Reconsideration Notice.
+You can also ask us to look at any penalty we've imposed in connection with your tax credits claim or if we decided to charge interest on your overpayment.
+When we've looked at the decision again we'll send you a Mandatory Reconsideration Notice explaining what we've done.
+This will include all the information you need to appeal to HM Courts and Tribunals Service in England, Scotland and Wales or The Appeals Service in Northern Ireland, if you're still unhappy with our decision.
+Appeals to the Tribunals or Appeals Service must be made in writing and within 30 days of the date of the

+Mandatory Reconsideration Notice.

-We will put any recovery action on hold while we carry out the reconsideration or while your appeal is being considered.
+We'll put any recovery action on hold while we carry out the reconsideration or while your appeal is being considered.

-To find out more, see our leaflet WTC/AP, What to do if you think your Child Tax Credit or Working Tax Credit is wrong'.
-You can get a copy of this leaflet:
+For more information see our leaflet WTC/AP, 'What to do if you think your Child Tax Credit or Working Tax Credit is wrong'.

-- online, go to www.gov.uk and search for WTC/AP - by phoning the Tax Credit Helpline on 0345 300 3900
+▲ Go to GOV.UK and search for WTC/AP or phone the Tax Credit Helpline on 0345 300 3900 for a copy.